carsonhan01/Swire-Project/README.md

 # Swire-Project
-The documents and code for the Swire Coca-Cola project during my MSBA capstone.

-Here’s how we can summarize and integrate this detailed use case into your README file for your MSBA Capstone Project repository:

-MSBA Capstone Project - University of Utah (Fall 2024)

-Use Case: Predictive Maintenance for Swire Coca-Cola
+Predictive Maintenance for Swire Coca-Cola

 Project Overview

-Swire Coca-Cola faces significant annual losses (~$60M) due to unplanned machine downtimes across its production facilities.
+Swire Coca-Cola faces significant annual losses due to unplanned machine downtimes across its production facilities.
 These downtimes impact the company’s ability to fulfill customer orders, currently meeting only 94.4% of demand.
 The goal of this project is to develop a Predictive Maintenance Pipeline that uses downtime and repair data to minimize these losses, improve machine reliability, and optimize production capacity.

 Objectives